compchem-cybertraining/Cyber_Training_Workshop_2022/index.md

   What is more important is how ready the applicants are to absorb the new knowlege, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career (e.g. educating others).

-* **The VPN cap/instructing efficiency limit.** The hands-on session will be facilitated by the CyberInfrastructure built at the UB CCR cluster.
-As such, users have to use VPN to remotely access the cluster.
-The UBIT department has provided a block of 30 external VPNs for non-UB participants (including about 10 instructors).
-This number sets the limit of about 20 people for non-instructor participants we can accept to the fully-fledged (talks/demos + hands-on) event.
-However, more participants may be admitted to the theory talks/demo sessions.
+* **Capacity.** This year, the event will take place in a hybrid format.
+We will accommodate 15-20 in-person participants (excluding instructors).

-* **Export control limit.** Certain countries (e.g. China, Iran, Russia, etc.) can not be issued the UB VPN, so the participants from these countries can not use the UB CCR cyberinftrastructure during the hands-on activities.
+  There is no limit to the capacity of the participants wishing to attend remotely, however the remote users who wish to utilize our CyberInfrastructure have to use VPN to remotely access the cluster.
+There is a limit on how many VPNs the UBIT department can provide.
+Furthermore, participants from certain countries with the export control limitations (e.g. China, Iran, Russia, etc.) can not be issued the UB VPN.
+The participants from such countries can not use the UB CCR cyberinftrastructure during the hands-on activities.
 Such participants may still be admitted to the theory talks/demo sessions.
-In your application, please indicate if you would like to participate without access of UB CCR facilities.
-In this case, you may need to rely on your own installations or may simply  be here for the theory talks and demos.

-* **Group champions.** We anticipate the workshop may be of interest to more than 1 person from any given research group.
-To broaden and diversify the participation, we will admit only 1 person from any research group (2, if we have room) to a fully-fledged workshop
-  (talks/demos + hands-on).
-This is the group champion.
-Although this person will not be allowed to share their login credentials with other group members, they are free to communicate with other group members (that may be accepted to the workshop as non-champions) during hands-on exercises and share their screens with the group mates.
-In your application, please indicate whether you are selected by the group as the group champion.
-If you are not assigned to be the group champion, but still want to participate in the event (either relying on your own installations, or working with your group champion, or just staying for the theory talks/demos), please indicate this in your application.

 ### Acknowledgement